icy/icy_picture_modify/README.md

   * The plugin won't check for user input from `icy_acl.zml`, so you may trick your site by some SQL injection.
 Yes, if you really want to trick your site.
-  * Do use any group name as any username or vice versa.
+  * Don't use any group name as any username or vice versa.
 That would make your configuration confused and some settings may have side-effects that are out of your control.